sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Create a Single Send

-The Automation beta includes the option to create a one-time email campaign, similar to what you find in our current  [Marketing Campaigns]({{root_url}}/ui/sending-email/how-to-send-an-email-with-marketing-campaigns/) product.
+The Automation beta includes the option to create a one-time, one-to-many email campaign, similar to what you find in our current  [Marketing Campaigns]({{root_url}}/ui/sending-email/how-to-send-an-email-with-marketing-campaigns/) product.
 In the beta, Single Sends do not yet include all functionality that’s available with Marketing Campaigns.
 Features that are coming soon include:
 * Creating or sending to a custom-field based segment
 * Creating or sending to an engagement-based segment
 * A/B testing